 Windows-L keyboard shortcut.

-Monitoring and checking the progress of mining cryptocurrencies on the graphics card
+Monitoring and checking the progress of mining cryptocurrencies on the computer

 How to monitor the GPU cryptocurrency mining?
 To check the average and current hashrate, simply log in to the pool and check the chart.
 All you have to do is log into your account with the ETC address, which you have set in the configuration: